Pet Care Blog

 common vet expenses

 The good news is that you can lower the costs of these services significantly with pet insurance.
-For example, if you have a pet insurance plan that reimburses you for 90% of covered costs, that $5,000 emergency surgery could end up costing you just $500 out of pocket.
+For example, if you have a pet insurance plan that reimburses you for 90% of covered costs (after the deductible is met), that $5,000 emergency surgery could end up getting reimbursed $4500 back to you.

 Average Vet Costs for the First Year of Owning a Dog or Cat